Tanglinus/slide_190517/PITCHME.md

 @ulend
 @snapend
 ---
-@snap[west span-50]
+@snap[west span-100]
 ### related work
 There have been several lines of research around capturing semantic shifts.
-In contrast, the representations in this work for dynamic embeddings are sequential latent variables.
-@snapend
-@snap[east span-50]
 @ul[](false)
-- use features such as POS tags and entropy
-- employ latent semantic analysis and temporal semantic indexing
+- use features such as POS tags and entropy; employ latent semantic analysis and temporal semantic indexing
-- train a separate embedding for each time slice of the data
+- train a separate embedding for each time slice of the data (initialization or ad-hoc alignment techniques to stitch them together)
-  - initialization
-  - ad-hoc alignment techniques to stitch them together
 @ulend
 @snapend
 ---
 @snap[west span-100]
+### related work
+In contrast, the representations in this work for dynamic embeddings are sequential latent variables.
 @snapend
 ---
 @snap[west span-100]